Safer food better business (SFBB)

 This FAQs page answers a few of the more common Safer Food Better Business (SFBB) questions that our food safety team are asked.

-Safer Food Better Business (SFBB) is a pack for small catering businesses developed by the Food Standards Agency and the industry to help businesses such as restaurants, cafes, takeaways, childminders, carehomes, similar catering outlets and food retailers to prepare food safely and comply with the food hygiene regualations.
+Safer Food Better Business (SFBB) is a pack for small catering businesses developed by the Food Standards Agency and the industry to help businesses such as restaurants, cafes, takeaways, childminders, care homes, similar catering outlets and food retailers to prepare food safely and comply with the food hygiene regulations.

 The pack comprises of two halves.
 The first half contains four key sections titled Cross-contamination, Cleaning, Chilling, Cooking.
 These sections will help you identify what how to produce safe food.